Start using online meetings to host, join, and share from your laptop or via webcam

 For virtual meeting best practices, download our free ebook.

-Click Play on the Meeting Dashboard.
+Click the Play icon on the Meeting Dashboard.

 Click Camera on the Meeting Dashboard.

 Select the items you want to share.Choose to dial in over the telephone or through VoIP on your computer.

 First, keep in mind that a wonky camera angle is not tres chic.
 It’s tres distracting.
 Stick with keeping your webcam at eye-level.
 Second, don’t forget to double check the background.
 Make sure everything is clear and free of distractions.